FareHarbor/fareharbor-docs/external-api/data-types.md

 ### Amount fields

-All currency amounts are returned as an integer number of USD cents.
+All currency amounts are returned as an integer number of the smallest negotiable unit of money in the company's currency.
+In the case of USD, this means USD cents.
 So, for instance, `1425` means $14.25 USD.

+Some amount fields may have corresponding fields whose names are suffixed with `_display`.
+These fields will contain strings representing the same amount of money, but using the customary formatting for the company's country.
+For instance, in the case of US/USD, this will be the string `14.25`.
+Note that some countries may use a comma rather than a period as the decimal point.

 * `field`: `number`
+* `field_display`: `string`

 ### Datetime fields